Bills TE Knox honors late brother after signing 4-year deal

 At 6-foot-4 and 254 pounds, Knox's emergence last year provided Buffalo's pass-first offense a dependable and sizeable dimension particularly inside opponents' 20, while taking advantage of opposing teams focusing their coverage on top receiver Stefon Diggs.

-Locking up Knox ensures the Bills offense will have a semblance of continuity beyond this season, with Allen and Diggs already signed to long-term deals.
-With Buffalo already limited by salary-cap constraints next year, Knox's signing could make it difficult for the team to re-sign No. 2 receiver Gabe Davis, who is entering the final year of his contract.
+Locking up Knox ensures the Bills offense will have a semblance of continuity beyond this season, with Allen and Diggs already signed to long-term deals, and No. 2 receiver Gabe Davis still having two years left on his contract.

 Knox was already looking ahead to building on his production this year.

-Note: This story has been corrected to reflect Gabe Davis having two years remaining on his contract.